Fork me on GitHub

 Teleport

-Using Machine ID with GitLab CI
+Deploying Machine ID on GitLab CI

 In this guide, you will use Teleport Machine ID to allow a GitLab pipeline to securely connect to a Teleport SSH node without the need for long-lived secrets.